-Admitted students who would like to request a reasonable accommodation under the Americans with Disabilities Act should contact the ADA Compliance Coordinator.
+Admitted students who would like to request a reasonable accommodation under the Americans with Disabilities Act

 Bella Capelli Academy accepts re-entry students if they qualify.
 Please review the re-entry policy for specific requirements.

 Once an applicant has completed the process to apply to the school, the admissions team and director reviews each applicant and their required application materials to determine if the applicant will be admitted.